RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md

 ## IP Based Connections

-When you use IP based connection option, the FQDN does not need to have any special format because clients will use IP addresses instead of hostnames to access the databases so you are free to choose whatever name you wish.
+When you use IP based connection option, the FQDN does not need to have any special format because clients use IP addresses instead of hostnames to access the databases so you are free to choose whatever name you wish.
 Using the IP Based connection option does not require any DNS configuration either.